The Intel® PROSet/Wireless WiFi Connection Utility is also known as Intel® PROSet Wireless Enterprise Software.

 |Note||You do not need the Intel® PROSet/Wireless WiFi Connection Utility to create a WiFi profile in the Windows* operating system (OS).
 See how to Create Wireless Profiles in Windows*. |

 Intel PROSet/Wireless WiFi Connection Utility is not installed by default with the recent installer and is not supported on Windows® 10.
-See how to do a customized install to install the Intel PROSet/Wireless Connection Utility.
+See how to do a customized installation to install the Intel PROSet/Wireless Connection Utility.
 For Windows® 10, use the Wi-Fi management interface native to the OS.

 Click or the topic for details: